visionlabatuillinois/V1-salience-model-NSF-award-number-BCS1921735/README.md

     inpath = './data/input_images/'
     outpath = './data/output_images'

+Put the files you want to analyze in the 'inpath' directory

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
 # 3. Open a terminal window and execute the following command
 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *